 The financial year of the Club shall be from 1st January to 31st December each year.

-A banking account shall be held in the name of the Club into which all revenue of the club shall be paid and from which withdrawals shall only be made on the signatures of any two from the offices of Chairman, Honorary Secretary and Honorary Treasurer.
+A banking account shall be held in the name of the Club into which all revenue of the club shall be paid and from which withdrawals shall only be made on the signature of one of the three officers of the Club, with primary responsibility held by the Honorary Treasurer.

-The accounts shall be kept by the Hon.
-Treasurer and auditors shall be appointed at each Annual General Meeting who shall audit the Club accounts for the ensuing year before the AGM.
-The Hon.
-Treasurer will in turn produce a report in whatever format as specified by the committee for each committee meeting.
-The auditor shall be either one fully qualified auditor or two unqualified auditors.
-The audited statement of accounts shall be available for inspection by members at the Annual General Meeting and copies shall be available on request by any member at any time subsequently.
+The accounts shall be kept by the Honorary Treasurer and an independent certified accountant shall be appointed at each Annual General Meeting who shall verify the Club accounts for the ensuing year before the AGM.
+The Honorary Treasurer will in turn produce a report in whatever format as specified by the committee for each committee meeting.
+The independent certified accountant shall be fully qualified.
+The verified statement of accounts shall be available for inspection by members at the Annual General Meeting and copies shall be available on request by any member at any time subsequently.
 Those certifying the accounts must be independent of the committee.
 The certified accounts will be made available on request to members fourteen days prior to the AGM.

 12.ANNUAL GENERAL MEETING

 The Annual General Meeting shall be held before 31st March for the following purposes:

 To receive the report of the Committee and Balance Sheet,

 To elect Officers and Committee; nominations for whom shall be in writing and received by the Honorary Secretary not less than six weeks prior to the AGM; all nominations shall be proposed by one fully paid up member and seconded by another fully paid up member.
 Nominations must be fully paid up members of at least one years standing.

 To discuss any resolutions duly placed on the agenda of which prior notice has been given to the Honorary Secretary not less than six weeks prior to the AGM.